RTÉ Television Centre: Design

 The Television Centre, designed by the Scott-Tallon-Walker firm of architects in Dublin, is 30 feet high with the tops of the main studios rising a further 15 feet above the roof line.
-In all there are eight television studios in the building, four main production studios; 1, 2, 4, and 5, a news studio; 3, and three presentation studios; 6, 7, and 8, as well as a small studio for radio news bulletins.
+In all there are eight television studios in the building, four main production studios; 1, 2, 4, and 5, a news studio; 3, and three presentation studios; 6, 7, and 8, as well as studios for radio news bulletins.

 Studios

 There were only three studios in the original building completed in 1962, however, since then a number of new studios and sound stages have been added to the existing complex.

 From the early 1970s all the studios were gradually converted to colour operation starting with Studio 3, the news studio, and finishing with Studio 1 in 1976.
 Since January 2019 all of the studios have been upgraded to High Definition standard.

 In the late 1970s RTÉ's schedule was increasing and expanding, especially with the launch of Ireland's second channel RTÉ 2 in November 1978.
 There was also a growing need for a new larger television studio, as Studio 1 was seen as being too small for many productions.

 Studios 4 and 5 were constructed towards the end of the 1970s.
 Studio 4 measures 6525 sqft, making it the largest purpose-built television studio in Ireland.
 From the early 1980s onwards it would be home to the majority of RTÉ's large audience based shows.

 In 1995 Studio 4 was redeveloped to better cater for audiences, and a new permanent seating rostra was built into it that can accommodate audiences of up to 300.
 Today Studio 4 is one of the busiest studios in the Television Centre, accommodating The Late Late Show, The Ray D'Arcy Show and Prime Time all in one week.

-As well as the studios the building also houses the control rooms for the various channels, MCR (Master Control Room), technical areas for video playout, edit suites, graphics area, scene dock, dressing rooms, green rooms, makeup area, wardrobe, a radio news studio, and RTÉ's main newsroom.
+As well as the studios the building also houses the control rooms for the various channels, MCR (Master Control Room), technical areas for video playout, edit suites, graphics area, scene dock, dressing rooms, green rooms, makeup area, wardrobe, radio news studios, and RTÉ's main newsroom.

+In 2022 two new “visual radio” studios were opened, one in the television centre and another in the adjoining Stage 7 building.
+The studios, which are primarily intended for radio news output, are equipped with small unmanned cameras that allow the various radio programmes to be seen on the RTÉ News channel and their online services.

 In an adjoining building there are also two sound stages which are used for dramas, soaps etc. such as RTÉ's flagship soap Fair City, and the award-winning drama Love/Hate.
 The sound stages are named A and B and both measure 5865 sqft.